pwdd/pwdd.github.io/_posts/2016-08-01-getting-to-know-clojure.md

 tags: [clojure]
 ---

-It's been two months since I started learning Clojure and I think I'm finally letting it go my problem with the documentation that is, for me, one of the most complicated things about the language. <!--more-->
+It's been two months since I started learning Clojure and I think I'm finally letting it go my problem with the documentation &mdash; that is, for me, one of the most complicated things about the language. <!--more-->

 This is the definition of `if-let`: